 Drop heaped tablespoons of the cookie dough out onto the baking sheet.
 Once you’ve scooped all of the dough, lightly oil your hands.
 Roll and flatten each portion of dough and arrange on the baking sheet.
 These cookies will not spread as they bake, so they won’t need much space.

-Bake cookies until deep golden on the undersides and lightly cracked on top, about 11 minutes.
+Bake the wonder cookies until deep golden on the undersides and lightly cracked on top, about 11 minutes.
 Cool cookies on the baking sheet.
 These cookies are optimally enjoyed the day that they are baked.